Neuroprosthetics: Visual prosthetics

 A visual prosthesis can create a sense of image by electrically stimulating neurons in the visual system.
 A camera would wirelessly transmit to an implant, the implant would map the image across an array of electrodes.
 The array of electrodes has to effectively stimulate 600–1000 locations, stimulating these optic neurons in the retina thus will create an image.
 The stimulation can also be done anywhere along the optic signal's pathway.
 The optical nerve can be stimulated in order to create an image, or the visual cortex can be stimulated, although clinical tests have proven most successful for retinal implants.

 A visual prosthesis system consists of an external (or implantable) imaging system which acquires and processes the video.
 Power and data will be transmitted to the implant wirelessly by the external unit.
 The implant uses the received power/data to convert the digital data to an analog output which will be delivered to the nerve via micro electrodes.

 Photoreceptors are the specialized neurons that convert photons into electrical signals.
-They are part of the retina, a multilayer neural structure about 200 um thick that lines the back of the eye.
+They are part of the retina, a multilayer neural structure about 200 μm thick that lines the back of the eye.
 The processed signal is sent to the brain through the optical nerve.
 If any part of this pathway is damaged blindness can occur.

 Blindness can result from damage to the optical pathway (cornea, aqueous humor, crystalline lens, and vitreous).
 This can happen as a result of accident or disease.
 The two most common retinal degenerative diseases that result in blindness secondary to photoreceptor loss is age related macular degeneration (AMD) and retinitis pigmentosa (RP).